Skip to main content

 Americans not only share the same values and goals but are also eager to do their part and help their communities.

-• A study by Populace and Gallup found that five of the top 10 priorities for personal success are connected to having a meaningful life, being involved in community, and lending a hand to others.
+• A study by Populace and Gallup found that 5 of the top 10 priorities for personal success are connected to having a meaningful life, being involved in community, and lending a hand to others.
 The data is clear — Americans want to help.

 That spirit of mutual benefit and solving problems from the bottom up is a hallmark of the American experiment.
 French political thinker Alexis de Tocqueville noted with awe how Americans banded together as a community and found local solutions to local issues — instead of waiting for faraway bureaucrats to solve their problems for them.

-That’s how we transformed our promise in 1776 into a living reality – and continue to do so.
+That’s how we transformed our promise in 1776 into a living reality and continue to do so.

-Sign up for the Stand Together newsletter and get stories, ideas, and advice from changemakers to help you tackle America’s biggest problems.
+Sign up for the Strong & Safe Communities newsletter for stories, ideas, and advice from changemakers working with their neighbors to address the biggest problems we face.

-The future of America relies on community-based solutions
+The future of America relies on community-based solutions.

 Countless organizations and individuals nationwide are rebuilding America’s social trust and optimism by living out America’s founding ideals.
 While their efforts span many issues in communities across the country, they are driven by the same principle: People who are closest to a problem are usually best able to solve it, rather than experts from afar.

-• Care Portal is transforming a broken foster care system by connecting families with the resources and services they need to stay together.
-By connecting with churches across the country, Care Portal leverages new technology with the distinctly American commitment to give everyone in society a shot at having a happy life.
+• CarePortal is transforming a broken foster care system by connecting families with the resources and services they need to stay together.
+By connecting with churches across the country, CarePortal leverages new technology with the distinctly American commitment to give everyone in society a shot at having a happy life.

-• Interfaith America is training students at more than 70 colleges and universities how to engage with people they disagree with.
+• Interfaith America is training students at more than 70 colleges and universities on how to engage with people they disagree with.
 Through the organization’s Bridging the Gap project, students learn that it’s not about trying to get the other side to accept blame for a problem.
-It’s about being open and curious about the other person's experience so that they can find mutually beneficial solutions to pressing issues.
+It’s about being open and curious about the other person’s experience so that they can find mutually beneficial solutions to pressing issues.

 Community-based solutions like these show that the core American principles expressed in the Declaration of Independence are as relevant today as ever before.
 Rather than relics of a distant past, said Cross, they provide a roadmap for achieving a brighter future.